 To help you adapt the vehicle, we have summarized our findings in Table 1.
-You can find the table on the underside of the seat.
+You can find the table on the air filter box under the seat.

 These adjustments should be understood as a guideline and should always be the basis of your own personal chassis adaptation.
 Do not change the adjustments at random or by more than \pm 40%, since otherwise the riding characteristics could deteriorate, particularly at high speeds.